HerveFrezza-Buet/exam-tp-info/README.md

 ```

 The question tag *mustn't have blank separators*, and the mark is a
 number.
-Indeed, when the corrector annotes student code, s/he will
+Indeed, when the corrector annotates student code, s/he will
 adds these pragmas in the student code to give a mark to the question,
 so that collection of marks can be automated.
 Here, in the "answer"
 section, writing only